MicrosoftDocs/OfficeDocs-O365SecComp-pr.it-IT/SecurityCompliance/eu-tax-identification-number.md

 ### <a name="format"></a>Formato

-Dieci cifre e un simbolo nella serie specificata
+Dieci cifre e un simbolo nel modello specificato

 ### <a name="pattern"></a>Modello